-Once the Customer User ID is set, all events recorded by AppsFlyer contain the ID.
-This allows you to cross-reference AppsFlyer data with your data, using the Customer User ID as a key.
-The Customer User ID field is contained in AppsFlyer raw data reports.
+Once set in the SDK, events recorded by AppsFlyer include the CUID.
+This allows you to cross-reference AppsFlyer data with your data using the CUID as a key.

-For example, a user with two devices can have the same Customer User ID.
-Each time they perform an event on a device, it is recorded under the same Customer User ID.
-Allowing you to clearly understand the true value of the user across both devices.
+For example, a user with two devices can have the same CUID.
+Each time they perform an event on a device, it is recorded using the same CUID.
+This allows you to understand the value of the user across both devices.

-startTrackingmethod API call to have the Customer User ID as part of the raw installation data.
+startTrackingmethod API call so that the CUID is part of the original attribution data.

-- If you work with integrated data partners, such as Mixpanel or Swrve, the Customer User ID must be set for the integration to work effectively.
+- If you work with integrated data partners, such as Mixpanel or Swrve, the CUID must be set for the integration to work effectively.

 Customer user ID for people-based attribution

-AppsFlyer's people-based attribution (in beta) gives you a wider perspective on the impact of web and mobile campaigns, as well as the ability to analyze your efforts to switch web users to your mobile app and vice versa.
-If you are using AppsFlyer's people-based attribution (PBA), it's important that you set the same customer user ID in both mobile and web, to enable cross-platform insights and analytics.
+AppsFlyer People-based Attribution (PBA) gives you a wide perspective on the impact of web and mobile campaigns, as well as the ability to analyze your efforts to switch web users to your mobile app and vice versa.
+If you are using PBA, it's important that you set the same CUID in both mobile and web, to enable cross-platform insights and analytics.

 Delay SDK init for customerUserID

-You can delay the SDK Initialization until the customerUserID is set.
+You can delay the SDK Initialization until customerUserID is set.
 This feature ensures that the SDK doesn't begin functioning until the customerUserID is provided.
-If this API is used, in-app events and other SDK API calls are discarded until the customerUserID is provided.
+If this API (Android, iOS) is used, in-app events and other SDK API calls are discarded until the customerUserID is provided.

-The upside of this API is that data in AppsFlyer is always associated with a customer user ID.
+- Pros: Data in AppsFlyer is always associated with a customer user ID.
 When you pull the data from AppsFlyer to your own BI systems, you will know which user to associate data with.
-This helps you perform a more accurate analysis of the data that you get from AppsFlyer.
+This allows a more accurate analysis of the data that you get from AppsFlyer.